Penalty for processing of personal data

 Incident

-In the press release, the Greek data protection authority stated that the company had obtained consent from its own employees to process personal data.
-However, according to the officials, no explicit consent was required as such processing is covered by other legal grounds.
-Article 6 (1) of the GDPR identifies a number of conditions that justify processing.
-Amongst other things:
+In the press release, the Greek Data Protection Authority stated that the company had obtained consent from its own employees to process personnel data.
+However, according to the officials, no explicit consent was required, since a corresponding processing is covered by other legal grounds.
+Paragraph 6 Article 1 of the GDPR lists a variety of conditions that justify processing.
+Among others:

-b) processingis necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract
+- (b) processing is necessary for the performance of a contract to which the data subject is party or for the implementation of pre-contractual measures taken at the data subject’s request

-Both points justify data processing.
-However, PWC decided to seek explicit approval from employees, a way many companies have chosen to “play it safe”.
+Both points can be used to justify data processing.
+However, PWC decided to seek explicit consent from employees, a route many companies took before the introduction of the GDPR to “play it safe.”

-However, due to this approval, the company was fined.
-According to the data protection authority PWC has defined a wrong legal basis for the processing, therefore the processing altogether was inadmissible and thus the illegal data processing had to be sanctioned.
+However, due to this consent, the company was fined.
+According to the argumentation of the data protection authority, PWC defined an incorrect legal basis for the processing, therefore the processing as a whole was unlawful and thus the unlawful data processing was to be sanctioned.

 Conclusion

-By May 25, 2018 you have certainly seen a variety of posters, information sheets, etc., which have pointed to the data processing according to GDPR.
-Presumably, you also had to sign a permit from various companies so that your doctor, your electrician, etc. could continue to work with you.
-We pointed out back then that these consents were not necessary, but many supposed experts recommended that they be on the safe side.
-However, this judgment of the Greek Data Protection Authority shows that the implementation of the GDPR is not possible without genuine expert knowledge.
+Around May 25, 2018, you almost certainly saw a lot of notices, information sheets, etc. that referred to data processing under the GDPR.
+You probably also had to sign a consent with various companies so that your doctor, electrician, etc. could continue to accept orders from you.
+We already pointed out at the time that these consents were not necessary, but many supposed experts recommended appropriate measures to be on the safe side.
+However, this ruling by the Greek Data Protection Authority shows that the implementation of the GDPR is not possible without real expert knowledge.

-The basis for making your company GDPR-ready is the mandatory record of processing activities.
+The basis for making your company GDPR-ready is the mandatory processing directory.
 There you enter all processes that process personal data.
-There you must indicate for each individual step which legal basis the processing has.
-Without powerful software, you will need a lot of time and a data protection expert to meet legal requirements.
+There, you must specify for each individual step which legal basis the processing has.
+Without powerful software, you’ll need a lot of time and a data protection expert to comply with regulatory requirements.
 The easier way is easyGDPR.
-With this online tool you can create your processing directory within a few hours.
-From Version Standard, you can even create data processing contracts that you need when sharing personal information with other companies (such as parcel services, newsletter distributor, etc.).
-Get your license from easyGDPR today.
+With this online tool, you can create your processing directory in just a few hours.
+From version Standard you can even create data processor contracts, which you need when personal data is passed on to other companies (e.g. parcel services, newsletter dispatch etc.).
+Secure your license of easyGDPR today.

 Entscheidungsdatum: